Mick Wallace expected to top poll in Wexford constituency

-The odds also suggest that Paul Kehoe of Fine Gael and Brendan Howlin of Labour will be re-elected, with both TDs being listed at 1/10.
+The odds also suggest that Fine Gael TD Paul Kehoe and Labour TD Brendan Howlin will be re-elected, with both TDs at 1/10.

-A full listing of the odds for the Wexford constituency can be seen below (odds correct at the time of posting).
+Below is a full listing of the odds for the Wexford constituency, correct at the time of posting.

 Paddy Power favourites to be elected: